 - The temperature of the soil should be 22° Celsius or 72° Fahrenheit which is easy to achieve with lighting.

-- Keep monitoring your soil to make sure it stays moist.
+- Keep monitoring your soil or grow medium to make sure it stays moist.

 - Within a week (or as little as 4 days) you should start seeing stems emerge from the soil.
 You now have a seedling!